How dbt Works

 How does dbt-core handle errors and scaling?

-dbt-core uses 3 control points, 2 data pools to manage its runtime behavior.
+dbt-core uses 2 feedback loops, 4 control points, 3 data pools to manage its runtime behavior.
 These mechanisms handle error recovery, load distribution, and configuration changes.

 How does dbt-core compare to prefect?